zhangwei03020915/abp/docs/en/tutorials/microservice/part-05.md

 ## Building and Running the Application

 Now, we can build and run the application to see the changes.
 Please stop the applications if they are running.
-Then open the *Solution Runner* panel, right-click the `CloudCrm` root item, and select the *Run* -> *Build & Start* command.
+Then open the *Solution Runner* panel, right-click the `CloudCrm` root item, and select the *Run* -> *Build & Start* command:

 ![abp-studio-run-build-start](images/abp-studio-run-build-start.png)

-After the applications start, you can *Browse* and navigate to the `Orders` page to see the list of orders:
+After the applications are started, you can *Browse* and navigate to the `Orders` page to see the list of orders:

 ![web-orders-page](images/web-orders-page.png)

 Great!
 We have successfully implemented the Ordering module.
-However, there is a problme:
+However, there is a problem:

 - We see Product's GUID ID instead of its name.
 This is because the *Ordering* microservice has no integration with the *Catalog* microservice and doesn't have access to Product microservice's database to perform a JOIN query.